gluster/glusterdocs/Administrator Guide/NFS-Ganesha GlusterFS Integration.md

 #### step 1 :

-To export any GlusterFS volume or directory inside volume, create the EXPORT block for each of those entries in a export configuration  file.
+To export any GlusterFS volume or directory inside volume, create the EXPORTblock for each of those entries in a export configuration  file.
 The following parameters are required to export any entry.
 - *#cat export.conf*

 ```sh